-To become a fully qualified IQA you will need to hold the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practices.
+To become a fully qualified IQA you will need to hold an IQA qualification.
+Specifically, the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practices.
 This will give you the knowledge and skills required in order to quality assure qualifications as well as managing other IQAs and developing internal quality assurance policies.

 Now we have looked into the role of an IQA, let’s explore the top reasons why you should take an IQA qualification.

 Salaries in this profession can reach as high as £35K.
 With a variety of industries to choose from, this could potentially be higher.
 The financial rewards are significantly higher than if you were to stay as an Assessor, as their salary is around £10K lower.

 Continued professional development (CPD) is extremely important and all Assessors should strive to keep their knowledge up to date.
 By taking an IQA qualification, you will undertake three units which are a combination of theory and skills based.
 This will help you to become a better Assessor in general.